 I settled in the Twin Cities.

-At the age of 38, I finally received a bachelor's degree from the University of Minnesota earning a 3.65 average, but I was denied entrance to the graduate program.
+At the age of 38, I finally received a bachelor of fine arts degree from the University of Minnesota, which had no value whatever in a job search.
 So I sought solace in a number of menial and demeaning jobs, and eventually I secured a civil service position in which I grew fat and lazy.

 Over the years, I beat the living hell out of several secondhand typewriters, none of which seemed capable of completing an error-free page.
 But it wasn't until I bought my first computer, in 1988, that I was able to concentrate on writing rather than typing.
 For a time, I produced a humorous newsletter for an organization called the Society of Dirty Old Men, which we hoped would make us all filthy rich selling tee-shirts and souvenirs to college students.
 Following the demise of that brave new venture, I turned to writing short stories, novellas and novels and I have managed to accumulate a truly impressive collection of rejection slips.
 In fact, I believe I have spent more on postage than I will ever receive in payment. .